How to Pay for a Funeral

 Other possible death benefits are payments from life insurance policies, fraternal organizations, lodges, clubs, union welfare funds, retirement plans, and employers.
 To track these down, survivors should get in touch with organizations and institutions the deceased worked for or was affiliated with.
 Many of these benefits are available for surviving relatives to use as they see fit, not only for a funeral.

 Avoid Prepaid Funeral Plans

 You can write down your own preferences for your funeral arrangements and give them to a likely survivor.
 Alternatively, you can file a preference form with a funeral home without making any financial commitment.
 Both are good ideas.

-A simpler arrangement: Open a savings account called a “Totten trust” at a bank, naming your chosen funeral home as the recipient of the funds upon your death.
-Alternatively, you can open a joint savings account with a likely survivor; then the survivor will have access to the funds when you die.
-Both arrangements let the funds avoid probate and make them available immediately for funeral costs.
-Under both arrangements, however, you must pay income taxes on earnings.
+A simpler arrangement is to open a regular savings account at your bank and name your chosen funeral home as the recipient of the funds upon your death.
+Alternatively, you can open a savings account with instructions that it transfers upon your death to a likely likely survivor, which will give him or her access to the funds when you die.
+Either arrangement will let the funds avoid probate and make them available immediately for funeral costs.

 Tell your likely survivors about any arrangements you make with a funeral home, so they don’t pay for services at a different home.